 Most paper products contain some acidic chemicals.
 The amounts are minute, but over time they can discolor or damage a piece that they’ve been attached to for a long period of time.
 If the piece you’re matting and putting in a picture frame is not particularly special to you or is not valuable or will never be removed from it’s frame then you can probably safely use any standard or premium mat.
 It takes a long time for any damage to occur, if it ever does.
 However, if the piece is a one of a kind, a limited edition or something with sentimental value, you may want to consider acid free.
 Acid free mats are a little more expensive and don’t come in as many colors but they will not mar or damage your piece, even after years and years.
 If you are going to choose an acid free mat you’ll also want to be sure and affix your piece with acid free tape.

 There are a lot of other questions that can go into matting; multiple openings, double and triple mats, color choices and textured mats.
 When you have specific questions about matting, you can always call the customer service department at Frame USA (800-577-5920) or live chat them through the website and they will help you choose and size the right mat for your piece.
-You can also use our Build-A-Frame service to do a step by step process that shows you what the mat and frame will look like (and you can even upload an image and compare it against your wall color to see how it will look) to make things even easier.
+You can also use our Design-A-Frame service to do a step by step process that shows you what the mat and frame will look like (and you can even upload an image and compare it against your wall color to see how it will look) to make things even easier.
 Or if you know exactly what you want, feel free to go straight to Mat Designers and put in an order.